Jahia/widen-asset-picker/README.md

 ### Deploy the module
 The module can be installed in 2 ways, from the source or from the store (available soon).
 #### From the source
-1. Clone or download the zip archive of the latest release.
+1. Download the zip archive of the latest release.
 2. If you already know your Widen configuration (api key, site, host) you can update the default configuration about Widen.
-Update Properties starting with `mount.wden_` in the file [mount-widen.cfg][mount.cfg].
+Update Properties starting with `mount.wden_` in the
+[mount-widen.cfg][mount.cfg] file.
 1. Go to the root of the repository.
 1. Run the command `mvn clean install`.
 This create a jar file in the *target* repository.
     > you must have a **java sdk** and **maven** installed